thegetty/quire-docs/content/resources/github.md

 #### Keeping Assets in a Git Submodule

-Where using `.gitignore` can ensure certain sensitive or third-party files won’t get added into a project repository and thus be uploaded to GitHub, it means you have to manually track and manage those files yourself.
-Another option is to create a second project repository on GitHub to stay private even while your main project is made public.
+While using `.gitignore` can ensure certain sensitive or third-party files won’t get added into a project repository and thus be uploaded to GitHub, it means you have to manually track and manage those files yourself.
+Another option is to create a second project repository on GitHub to keep private even while your main project is made public.
 You include that second repository as a submodule within your main repository.

 For instance, you might add all your third-party licensed images into a `my-project-licensed-images` repository and then link that repository as a submodule into the `content/_assets/images/licensed` folder of your main project repository.
 In this way, Quire can still build the site and output files and preview those images as normal.
 The files will also be under version control with git and connected to your project (so there’s no manual syncing to do), but you’ll be able to keep them private to everyone except your team or collaborators.

 There are good directions on [working with submodules](https://github.blog/2016-02-01-working-with-submodules/) on GitHub’s blog.
-Note, however that managing commits to a submodule repository within a repository can be a little tricky, so it’s best not to go this route unless you are comfortable with git and GitHub already or have access to good support.
+Note, however, that managing commits to a submodule repository within a repository can be a little tricky, so it’s best not to go this route unless you are comfortable with git and GitHub already or have access to good support.